AKV31598/digital-enrolment-system/README.md

 ## 📄 License

-This project was created as a technical assessment for PrishaPolicy.
+This project was created by Ayush Kumar Vishwakarma.